Deltasone Side Effects

 Applies to prednisone: oral solution, oral syrup, oral tablet, oral tablet delayed release

-Along with its needed effects, prednisone (the active ingredient contained in Deltasone) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by prednisone (the active ingredient contained in Deltasone).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking prednisone:More common
+You should check with your doctor immediately if any of these side effects occur when taking prednisone:More common

 - blurred vision